symsys1/symsys-cfg/README.md

 You may also want to host repo on free online IDE such as replit or glitch instead.

 2. Add more files to `grammars` folder, then update `index.html` with grammar name.

+## Credits

+ty to Guillermo for the playground above, the creators of the nearley package, and Linus for the [blocks.css](https://thesephist.github.io/blocks.css/).